 OEAR Fellows will:

-- Attend the BC Open Textbook Summit and present on research progress
+- Attend the Festival of Learning and present on research progress

-- Attend 1 articulation committee meeting in discipline (related expenses part of stipend) to advocate for open education
+- Attend one articulation committee meeting in discipline (related expenses part of stipend) to advocate for open education

-- Author 1-2 blog posts for BCcampus blog related to the open education advocacy and research work he/she is engaged in
+- Author 1-2 blog posts for BCcampus blog related to the open education advocacy and research work she/he is engaged in

 Fellowship applications will be evaluated using three criteria:

 - Activity related to and familiarity with open educational resources and open textbooks (up to 30 points)

 - Ability to represent their institution and discipline (e.g. articulation committee meetings, institutional committee representation, institutional and discipline-specific collaboration) (up to 20 points)

 - The third criterion will be the applicant’s home institution.
 If there are multiple candidates with total scores within 5 points, the fellow will be selected from the institution that best represents the B.C. post-secondary system (i.e. one institute, one research university, one college).
 Where the institution factor does not apply, the highest scoring applicant will be awarded the position.